zeiss-microscopy/BSConv/bsconv/pytorch/README.md

 A full list of supported pytorchcv models will follow soon.

-### 2. Replace convolution layers by BSConv modules
+### Step 2: Replace convolution layers by BSConv modules

 Replace each `torch.nn.Conv2d` by BSConv modules: